 The two ladies visited the Tallinn University of Music and Ballet.
 Photo: VNA

-Students at the school can study classical music, playing instruments from grade 1, ballet from grade 5 and when they reach high school, they can choose a musical instrument to study professionally.
+Students attending the school can study classical music, playing instruments from grade 1, ballet from grade 5 and when they reach high school, they can choose a musical instrument to study professionally.
 The ultimate goal of the school is to help them become high quality professional artists.

 The two ladies visited the Maison Lili Jahilo Design Center.
 Photo: VNA